Electrolysis O Level: 5 Facts Every Student Must Know

 • Anions (negative ions) are attracted to the anode (positive electrode) — they lose electrons and are oxidised

-A reliable memory trick: OIL RIG — Oxidation Is Loss (of electrons), Reduction Is Gain (of electrons).
+A reliable memory aid: OIL RIG — Oxidation Is Loss (of electrons), Reduction Is Gain (of electrons).
 This applies at both electrodes and connects electrolysis directly to the broader redox chemistry topic.

 Fact 3: Electrolysis of Molten Compounds Is Straightforward

 When a pure ionic compound is melted (e.g. molten lead bromide, PbBr₂), only the ions from that compound are present.
-This makes predicting what forms at each electrode simple:
+Predicting what forms at each electrode is then straightforward:

 ElectrodeIon DischargedProductReaction Type